lieuwebakker/self-samples/README.md

 You can run the name resolving interaction flow with the command
 - npm run try

-Youc can run the meta resolving interaction with the command
+You can run the meta resolving interaction with the command
 - npm run trymeta

 Or just input from the rootdirectory;